 DeWalt DWE6000 – This Dewalt lightweight is a very basic router, with none of the features we would expect for $99.
 It is not variable speed, lacks an LED work light, and feels flimsy.
 It’s the only router we tested that features a clear plastic shroud rather than die cast aluminum or similar.
 Initial impressions were so poor as a matter of fact, that we almost left this one on the shelf to collect more dust.
 However, in testing this router actually performed quite well.
 Remember the surprises alluded to earlier?
 This was one of them.
 We like the screw-type depth adjustment collar, and the collet held tight through our worst abuse.
 Although not variable speed, we found the fixed speed to be very close to ideal.
 The clear plastic shroud also allows some light through to the work area, which alleviates some of the concerns of not having an LED work light.
 Rating: 5/10

 DeWalt DWP611 – This is the largest compact router offering from DeWalt.
 At $129, it’s also one of the most expensive routers we tested.
 It’s very sturdy feeling, with all the features we look for in a good router.
 The DeWalt heavyweight features a very powerful 7A motor, variable speed adjustment, and LED work lights.
 The screw-type depth adjustment collar is very fast and accurate.
 We did experience some issues with the depth adjustment slipping due to the lock being too loose.
 A simple adjustment with an Allen wrench solved the issue, but care must be taken to avoid user error.
 Once the lock was tightened, this router catapulted to the top of our recommendations.
-It shares the top spot with the Porter Cable PCE 6435.
 Rating: 10/10

 Makita RT0701C – This is one of our favorite routers for the money.
 At $99, it is a quality and powerful router.
 We consider the Makita to be the best value of all routers tested, and for that, the fair price point earns it another point over similarly equipped routers.
 The Makita’s 6.5A variable speed motor will produce great results for all types of aluminum lower receivers.
 While it lacks an LED work light, the collet is oversized and remained tight through our testing.
 The gear type depth adjustment was easy to maneuver and lock, which we liked.
+For those looking to purchase a new router, we would suggest limiting your choices to this router, or the DeWalt DWP611, depending on your budget.
 Rating: 9/10

 Porter Cable 450 – A large and powerful router with LED work lights.
 DeWalt and Porter Cable are manufactured under the same parent company.
 This Porter Cable offering is virtually the same as the DeWalt DWP611, but lacks the variable speed option.
 Like the DWP611, it carries a hefty price at $119.
-While the Porter Cable 450 is a heavy-duty router, for the price, we would recommend one of the smaller and more feature rich routers.
+While the Porter Cable 450 is a heavy-duty router, for the price, we would recommend stepping up to the DeWalt DWP611.
 Extra points were deducted due to the high price-point.
-Rating: 5/10
+Rating: 6/10

 Porter Cable PCE 6430 – All the makings of a great router including an LED work light, and priced right at $99.
 But the PCE 6430 one falls short on motor power (4.5A) and the variable speed option which we must reiterate is a must-have for milling aluminum of different types.
-The screw-type depth adjustment the DeWalt and Porter Cable routers feature is hands down the easiest and fastest design of the routers tested.
-If Porter Cable is your brand, opt for this guy’s big brother, and one of our top choices, the PCE 6435.
-Rating: 6/10
+Numerous consumer reviews have indicated this router has a faulty depth lock and general build-quality issues.
+We would recommend steering clear of this router.
+Rating: 4/10

 Rigid R2401 – This router scores points because it is widely available at your local home improvement chain and packs a ton of features.
 However, the depth adjustment and collet can be finicky at times.
 For $129 we’d recommend the Porter Cable PCE6435 or DeWalt DWP611 instead.
 The 5.5A variable speed motor, LED work light and sturdy construction could make this router a winner if extra care is taken to ensure the depth adjustment and collet do not come loose while milling.
 It seemed the depth locking clasp didn’t like to lock, and the collet required an unusual amount of torque to keep it tight.
 Rating: 7/10